 - Push Version: 1

-IMPORTANT: Using two Push 2 units simultaneously, or one Push 1 with one Push 2 working together with the same instance of Ableton Live is currently not supported.
+Note: Using two Push 2 units simultaneously, or one Push 1 with one Push 2 working together with the same instance of Ableton Live is currently not supported.
 This article refers exclusively to set up two Push 1 units.

 Using two Push 1 units with the same Live instance might be problematic.
-The units will not be completely independent from each other, because of how track focus is handled in Live, and selecting one Track with one Push 1will set both units to control the same Track.
+The units will not be completely independent from each other, because of how track focus is handled in Live, and selecting one Track with one Push 1 will set both units to control the same Track.

 It is still possible to use both Push 1 units proficiently at the same time and we'll try to cover a few user cases in this article.